aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 A complex sentence creates a relation of dependence between two simple sentences, in the example: "the cat failed to obtain food, because she didn't meow loud enough" the two simple sentences cannot be swapped around without changing the logical meaning of the statement.
 The word "because" is a subordinating conjunction, and in this example it serves to highlight a cause-and-effect relationship between two actions of the cat (meowing loud and obtaining food).

-But cause-and-effect relationships aren't the only kind of relationships that can be expressed by a complex sentence; take the example: "the man is a bachelor, because he isn't married", the linguistic structure is similar but the idea is a little different: this is an example of what is known in philosophy as "analytic" or "a priori" knowledge, it isn't knowledge of the laws (observable regularities) that govern the world, but rather of the meanings of the words "bachelor" and "married" and the necessary (and somewhat trivial) relationship between them.
+But cause-and-effect relationships aren't the only kind of relationships that can be expressed by a complex sentence; take the example: "the man is a bachelor, because he isn't married", the linguistic structure is similar but the idea is a little different: this is an example of what is known in philosophy as "analytic" or "a priori" knowledge, it isn't knowledge of the laws (observable regularities) that govern the world, but rather of the meanings of the word "bachelor" and of the word "married" and the necessary (and somewhat trivial) relationship between them.

-=== Deixiscript Ideas
+=== Simple Sentences in Deixiscript

 Now we have a feeling for how propositions are represented in English.
-In Deixiscript, a proposition (or "Idea") has: a (necessary) subject, a (necessary) predicate (we will come to this later) and an (optional) object.
-The choice was made in the current version of Deixiscript to limit the maximum number of "slots" of a verb in a sentence to only two (the subject and the object).
+In Deixiscript, a "simple sentence" has: a (necessary) subject, a (necessary) predicate (we will come to this later) and an (optional) object.
+The choice was made in the current version of Deixiscript to limit the maximum number of "slots" of a verb in a simple sentence to only two (the subject and the object).

-The language could be easily extended to include more (optional) complements in a sentence (older "versions" of the language had them indeed), but we chose to avoid them at the end because they may be more confusing than helpful at this stage (how many prepositions do we have to support?
-Is "in" a synonym of "on"?) and because binary relations (subject, direct object) are already quite powerful and allow one to express a large range of ideas @nelson2006natural.
+The language could be easily extended to support multiple (optional) complements in a simple sentence (older "versions" of the language had them indeed), but then the choice was made to avoid them, because they may be more confusing than helpful at this stage of development (there are many prepositions in English, how many do we choose to support?
+Is "in" always a synonym of "on"?
+Is "on" a synonym of "over"?) and because binary relations (such as between a subject and a direct object) are already quite powerful and allow one to express a sufficiently large range of ideas @nelson2006natural.

-From now on, we will speak of "simple sentences", of "Ideas" and of "propositions" almost interchangeably in the context of the Deixiscript language, while keeping in mind that: a proposition is really an abstract (mental) concept, that an English simple sentence is best thought of as a feature of the (concrete) syntax of the English language, and that an "Idea" (as we are using the term) is an element of the abstract syntax of our implementation of Deixiscript.
+From now on, we may occasionally speak of "simple sentences" and of "propositions" almost interchangeably in the context of Deixiscript.
+However, we have to keep in mind that a proposition is really an abstract (mental) concept, and a simple sentence in English is usually seen as a feature of the (concrete) syntax of the English language, which includes word order and other (concrete) features of a physical string of text (or sound).

+What we are really referring to when we use both of these two terms loosely is to the abstract syntactic structure of the implementation of Deixiscript (the type of Abstract Syntax Tree) that corresponds to a simple sentence in English and to a proposition (the meaning of that sentence).

-Also, we must keep in mind that a proposition is the meaning of any sentence (not just simple sentences), hence the term "atomic proposition" would be more appropriate when referring to the meaning represented by a Deixiscript Idea.
+Another thing that we must keep in mind is that a proposition is the meaning of any sentence (not just a simple sentence), hence the term "atomic proposition" would be even more appropriate when referring to the meaning of a simple sentence in Deixiscript.

-There are two complementary ways to interpret a simple sentence, as we shall see, one is related to "statements" (we will clarify what we mean by that) and the other is related to "questions" or "conditions".
+In any case, there are two complementary ways to interpret a simple sentence, as we shall see, one is related to "statements" (we will clarify what we mean by that term) and the other is related to "questions" or "conditions".

 === Statements versus Questions